SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Additional Numerical Experiments

 Most recent works in the context of generative models (see, e.g.,~\cite{PhysRevD.100.034515, nicoli_prl}), however, have focused on \textit{real} scalar fields.
 Under this assumption, the $\phi^4$ theory belongs to the same universality class as the Ising model and serves as an instructive toy model for exploring spontaneous symmetry breaking and the Higgs mechanism~\cite{doi:10.1142/4733}.
 Assuming \textit{real} scalar fields, the action in~\Cref{eq:phi4action} simplifies to

 with $\bfx\in\mathbb{R}^n$.
-This form of the action corresponds to the one studied in Ref.~\cite{nicoli_prl,nicoli_prd}, up to the addition of a symmetry-breaking factor $\alpha \bfx$.
+This form of the action corresponds to the one studied in Ref.~\cite{nicoli_prl,PhysRevD.108.114501}, up to the addition of a symmetry-breaking factor $\alpha \bfx$.
 The coefficient $\alpha$ introduces an exponential suppression of the probability with respect to the field $\bfx$, thereby explicitly breaking the $\ztwo$ symmetry when $\alpha>0$.
 In this context, the symmetry-breaking parameter $b$ introduced in App.~\ref{app:breakingparam} can be learned such that SESaMo redistributes the probability mass of the learned probability in accordance with the asymmetry of the target distribution.
-We train SESaMo using the modified KL divergence discussed in~\Cref{sec:selfrepkl}, with the self-regularization weight fixed to $\gamma=0.5$.
+We train SESaMo using the REINFORCE estimator of the KL divergence discussed in~\Cref{sec:reinforce}.
 Additional hyperparameters and experimental details are provided in App.~\ref{app:experimentaldetails}.
 Unless stated otherwise, all experiments in this setting are conducted on lattices of size $16 \times 8$, with action parameters fixed to $\kappa = 0.3$ and $\lambda = 0.022$.